 Jesus’s Last Supper

-Jn 13:18-30 As they recline at the low table (a ‘triclinium’), the disciples rest on their left elbow and eat with their right hand.
+Jn 13:18-30 As they recline on a semi-circular couch (a 'stibadium') surrounding a low table, the disciples rest on their left elbow and eat with their right hand.
 Jesus then tells the disciples that one of them will betray him, and that he will die.

 He then performs a traditional Jewish custom used to welcome the most important guests at a feast.
 He dips a piece of unleavened bread into the meat course and puts this ‘sop’ into the mouth of Judas Iscariot.